Burns and Scalds Minor Burns without blisters.

 Skin wounds

 For all these conditions, make sure your child is properly immunized for tetanus.
-Any booster should be effective for about ten years after five year school shots or older 11-15 year shots.
+Any booster should be effective for about ten years after five-year-old school shots or older 11–15-year shots.

 Bruises

 Apply cold compresses for one-half hour.
-For extensive bruises, crushing injuries, or bicycle spoke injuries, call my office.
-For continued pain or swelling call my office.
+For extensive bruises, crushing injuries, or bicycle spoke injuries, Call the office.
+For continued pain or swelling Call, the office.

 Cuts